zahinimrose/zahinimrose/README.md

 - 👋 Hi, I’m @zahinimrose.
-I am majoring in Computer Science and Engineering at the Bangladesh University of Engineering and Technology(BUET) as part of the CSE-22 batch.
+I am majoring in CSE at BUET(CSE-22 batch).
-- 👀 I’m interested in learning all things computer science.
-Specifically, I am interested in theoretical CS, machine learning, physics simulations, and computer hardware engineering.
+- 👀 I’m currently exploring and trying out different things in CSE.
 - 📫 How to reach me: Email: imrosezahin@gmail.com

 <!---